Jennifer Lambert

 I’m still in love with my bedroom furniture and I couldn’t find any better.
 No need to update it when it works great.

 Not in love with my crooked wedding pics over the bed.
-We have so much wall space and I have few ideas.
+We have so much wall space and I have few ideas to update this room.

 Kids’ Rooms